Pajar1to/Hello-world/README.md

 # Hello-world
+# about me
-I'm Pajarito Nice to meet You
-i'm 18 year old
+My name is Pajarito Nice to meet You i'm 18 year old i'm timid
-i'm timid